VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2/step6.md

 Copy the code above over to the editor and then press `python sort.py`{{execute}}

-As you can see in the above code, the original numbers array is manipulated by the sort, it does not create a copy.
+As you can see by the print of the above code, the original numbers array is manipulated by the sort, it does not create a copy.
 When you run the code you should see that by default the sort function sorts by ascending order.
 You can tell it to sort by descending order by passing in the argument "reverse = True" as shown below:

 <pre class="file" data-filename="sort.py" data-target="replace">
-names = ["Ellie", "Dan", "Perry", "Justin"] sorted_names = names.sort(reverse=True)
+names = ["Ellie", "Dan", "Perry", "Justin"] names.sort(reverse=True)

-print(sorted_names)
+print(names)
 </pre>

 Copy the code above over to the editor and then press